EduardoCorazon/EduardoCorazon/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=1FF753&lines=Hello+There+%F0%9F%91%8B!++I'm+Eddy)](https://git.io/typing-svg)

 <p align="center">
-    I'm currently a cybersecurity engineering major at HBU.
+    I'm currently an AI Cloud Engineer @ AWS with a background in cybersecurity.
 I enjoy working on projects in my spare time and developing usefull applications in order to become more knowlegable in my carrer.
-Feel free to take a look at my Github account and other media
+Feel free to reachout if you'd like to connect.
 </p>